Explore St Lucia and surrounding island by yacht

-Meet the captain and crew for your St Lucia yacht charter at the magnificent Marigot Bay where you will have the chance to acquaint yourself with the vessel and enjoy your favourite breakfast on arrival, freshly prepared with the best local ingredients.
+Meet the captain and crew for your St Lucia yacht charter at the magnificent Marigot Bay.
+There you will have the chance to acquaint yourself with the vessel and enjoy your favourite breakfast on arrival, freshly prepared with the best local ingredients.
 Once you have settled in you will cruise to your first stop at the quintessentially Caribbean Rodney Bay.
-Spend the afternoon swimming and snorkelling in the crystal-clear water or take the opportunity to explore the buzzing cafes and restaurants that line the shore.
+Also spend the afternoon swimming and snorkelling in the crystal-clear water or take the opportunity to explore the buzzing cafes and restaurants that line the shore.

 Day 3: St Vincent

 After you leave St Lucia, first stop will be the gateway into the Grenadines, St Vincent.
 Peaceful and undeveloped St Vincent offers natural waterfalls, magnificent old forts and luscious rainforest with virtually no crowds at all.
 After a day exploring the jungle and all its features, sit back with a glass of wine or Caribbean rum as you embark on a sunset cruise to what has been described as the perfect Caribbean Island.